saikrishna-nayandi/Ed-Tech-StartUp-Analysis/README.md

 Your responsibilities include cleaning, analyzing, and visualizing the data, with a strong emphasis on category-wise insights.
 The final output is a Power BI dashboard that highlights key metrics and trends.

+Key Features

+Data Collection and Preparation: Gathering and cleaning data related to online recorded lectures.

+Interactive Dashboard Creation: Designing and building a Power BI dashboard with visualizations and interactive elements.

+EdTech Data Analysis: Analyzing data points such as course details, instructor information, ratings, and viewer counts.

+Online Publication: Steps for publishing the completed dashboard online.

+Application of Core Power BI Skills: Utilizing essential Power BI features for data cleaning, query building, and logic implementation.

 🔍 Objectives & Insights